ysyk2021/the-relentless-cycle-how-to-keep-moving-forward-even-through-setbacks/src/chapter-2-1.md

-Chapter 8: Identifying the Components of a Relentless Mindset
+Identifying the Components of a Relentless Mindset
 =============================================================

 In this chapter, we will explore the key components that make up a relentless mindset.
 Understanding these components is crucial for developing the resilience and determination needed to keep moving forward, even in the face of setbacks and challenges.